rust-stuco/lectures/week14/concurrency.md

 * Rust targets complex programs while providing stability and security
 * Rust is not a magic silver bullet
-* Rust is not for everyone
+* Rust is _not_ for everyone
-* We believe that Rust is the future of computer systems
+* Nevertheless, we believe that Rust is the future of computer systems

 <!--
 By future, we don't mean that people will _eventually_ start to pick up Rust in a decade and begrudgingly force themselves to write Rust code.
 This is happening _right now_.
 Companies of all sizes (startups to the tech giants including Microsoft and Google) are actively developing and pursuing Rust development.